 Stage 2: Encouraging Exploration (12-18 Months):

-• Continue offering frequent potty breaks and provide opportunities for your child to explore the potty chair independently.
+- Keep offering regular potty breaks and give your child opportunities to explore the potty chair on their own.

 Stage 3: Active Potty Training (18-24 Months):

-• Gradually increase the frequency of potty breaks and encourage your child to communicate their need to use the toilet.
+- Slowly increase the frequency of potty breaks and encourage your child to communicate when they need to use the toilet.

-• Be prepared for accidents and handle them calmly.
-Accidents are a natural part of the learning process.
+- Expect accidents and handle them calmly.
+They’re a natural part of the learning process.

 Additional Considerations:

-• Addressing Regression: Setbacks are common.
-Remain patient, offer support, and revisit the potty training routine without punishment.
+- Addressing Regression: Setbacks are normal.
+Stay patient, offer support, and revisit the potty training routine without resorting to punishment.

-• Medical Concerns: If your child experiences persistent constipation, pain during urination, or frequent accidents, consult your pediatrician to rule out any underlying medical issues.
+- Medical Concerns: If your child experiences ongoing constipation, pain while urinating, or frequent accidents, consult your pediatrician to rule out any underlying medical issues.

 Remember: